 Co-Investigators are normally expected to meet the eligibility criteria for a Principal Investigator and should be able to take over from the Principal Investigator if required.

 An applicant for the New Investigators' scheme must be eligible to apply as a Principal Investigator, but, in addition, eligibility is restricted to those investigators at the outset of their independent scientific career.
-Applicants must therefore be within three years of first becoming eligible for NERC funding as a Principal Investigator (account will be taken of any career breaks) and must not have received research funding from any source, as a Principal Investigator, that included post-doctoral research assistant staff support costs.
+Applicants must therefore be within five years of first becoming eligible for NERC funding as a Principal Investigator (account will be taken of any career breaks) and must not have received research funding from any source, as a Principal Investigator, that included post-doctoral research assistant staff support costs.

-An exception to the three-year rule applies to holders of NERC fellowships, who will continue to be eligible to apply for New Investigator grants during the period of their fellowship, until they have received research funding as a Principal Investigator.
 This scheme is not intended to support those whose independent research career is already established, so those in senior positions may not apply.

 A Post-doctoral Research Assistant (PDRA) who is not eligible to be a Principal or Co-Investigator, but has made a substantial contribution to formulating and developing the proposal and will be closely involved with the project (if funded) may be identified as a Researcher Co-Investigator.